manling0713/manling0713.github.io/_posts/2023-08-15-ifood-crm-analysis.md

 | NumWebVisitsMonth | Number of visits to company’s website in the last month |
 | Recency | Number of days since the last purchase |

 ## 🛠️ Tools
 - Tools: MySQL, R
 - Skills: Stepwise Regression, Semi-Log Regression Model

 ## 🔬 Methodology

 ### 1. Data Cleaning
 a.
-Missing values: Some columns may have missing values represented as NULL using CASE statement
+Missing values: Some columns may have missing values represented as NULL using CASE statement.

 b.
 Dummy variables on the amount spent (wine, meat, fruit, etc): <= $10 : 0 and >$10 : 1

 ### 2. Exploratory Data Analysis (EDA)